You can’t control what happens in traffic, but you can always avoid possible accidents if you drive carefully.

 Therefore, we thought useful to gather practical information on what you need to know in such an unpleasant situation, and the appropriate legal measures to take, and get over such an event more easily.

-The traffic accident usually meets two or more of the following conditions:
+A car accident on Romanian roads usually meets at least two of the following conditions:

-In the event of a car accident, the Romanian Traffic Code establishes the legal obligations of the persons involved.
+In case of a car accident in Romania, the Romanian Traffic Code establishes the legal obligations of the persons involved.
 There are different procedural steps in the case of a car accident, depending on its type.

 Let’s clarify them one by one: